 - Unwanted Hero

 While we didn’t see a full breakdown of what every single optional trait does, the Xbox and Bethesda showcase did tease us with a brief look at some trait descriptions.
 It also provided us with an early indicator of how Starfield’s traits can be combined (or not, in some cases), and the ways in which selecting them can impact gameplay.
+Please do note that we’ve now seen the traits screen twice, and the list of traits is different, so expect some of these to be simple name changes rather than totally separate or distinct traits.

 You really need your alone time.
 You have more endurance when adventuring alone, but less when adventuring with other human companions.
 (Can’t be combined with Extrovert.)